m-04usman/Todolists/README.md

 1. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:......`.

 ## Folder Structure